-4 See Medicare Benefit Policy Manual § 110.2.5 - Interdisciplinary Team Approach to the Delivery of Care more meaningfully educate patients -- without creating new burdens for their providers.
+&lt;sup>7 See Medicare Benefit Policy Manual § 110.2.5 - Interdisciplinary Team Approach to the Delivery of Care

+In light of the potential policy and legal issues tied to these measures, AMRPA urges CMS withdraw this proposal and instead convene hospital stakeholders to identify best practices that more meaningfully educate patients -- without creating new burdens for their providers.
 We have provided below a summary of CMS' proposals, which are followed by our substantive recommendations and comments.